massenz/go-statemachine/README.md

 # Build & Test

+This project comes with a (reluctant) `Makefile` so running `make build` will compile the Protobuf, build and test the Go code, and then build an executable binary in the `bin/` folder.

+To run the server use:

+        make run

+which will build the server (if necessary) and then run it on port 8089 with the `--debug` option enabled.

+**TODO**
+>We still need to implement the Redis storage and the Kafka listener, once this is done, we will add a `docker-compose` configuration to run those in containers, to which the server can connect.

 ## Building Protocol Buffers definitions

 All the base classes are defined in the `protos` folder and are used to (de)serialize state machines for storage in the database.